sjmoody/git-remotes-with-github-readme/README.md

 ## Creating a remote repository on GitHub

 1. From your GitHub profile, click the "Create New Repository" button.
+2. Enter a name for the repo and click "Create Repository"
-2. After you create the repo, you should see a "Quick setup" page.
+3. After you create the repo, you should see a "Quick setup" page.
 Click the "Copy to clipboard" symbol next to the repo URL (pictured) to copy the URL.
 (We'll use this in the next section.)

 ![github repo quick setup](https://curriculum-content.s3.amazonaws.com/web-development/enough-git-for-learn-co/github_quick_setup.png)